Refunds and Selling or Transferring Tags

 The Des Moines Register, RAGBRAI and the host communities do not provide shuttle service to daily riders at the end of the day.
 You are responsible for finding your own way back to your car.

-Paramedic teams patrol the bicycle route and emergency medical treatment will be available in each campground.
-Four ambulances and paramedic teams patrol the route each day from 6 a.m. until 6 p.m.
+Medical teams (staff with paramedics and doctors) patrol the bicycle route and emergency medical treatment will be available in each campground.
+Four ambulances, a motorcycle first-responder and the University of Iowa Mobile Emergency Care Center are on the route each day from 6 a.m. until 6 p.m.

 The RAGBRAI Expo is the annual bicycle trade show that kicks off RAGBRAI featuring the newest and latest in bicycling and associated industries.
 The Expo takes place in the starting town on the Saturday afternoon before the ride begins.
 All RAGBRAI participants, friends, family and community residents are invited.
 It’s FREE for all to attend!